AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-18-python-prefix-tree-building-a-trie-from-scratch.md

 {% include posts/picture.html img="wrong-find" alt="An example of a false match for a word in a trie." %}

 Our algorithm in its current state won't return `None` as it should.
 It sees that our trie has a node with the string `app` and considers that a match.
-But notice that we never actually inserted the word `app` into the tree as a *word*.
+But notice that we never actually inserted `app` into the tree as a *word*.
 It only exists in the trie as a *prefix node* leading up to the inserted word `apple`.
 So clearly, there are two classes of nodes that we must distinguish between: ones that are prefixes, and ones that are "real" words that were inserted.

 Fortunately, the fix here is super simple.
 We need to make three changes: